The Definitive Guide to Context-Aware Encoding

 Other than the delay in the development of complementary technology, there don’t seem to be any other roadblocks to the rise of context-aware encoding.

 Context-aware encoding is quite innovative, and its development is indicative of an equally innovative future in live streaming.
-It is a great resource for broadcasters that are looking to improve the quality of their online videos and their overall user experience.
+It is a great resource for broadcasters who are looking to improve the quality of their online videos and their overall user experience.

 Although context-aware encoding is not very accessible at this time, we are hopeful for a future where it is better integrated with the online broadcasting world.
 In the meantime, we encourage broadcasters to seek solutions that use adaptive bitrate streaming.